fsd16/OctoPrint-PSUControl-RestAPI/README.md

 [#16](https://github.com/edekeijzer/OctoPrint-PSUControl-HomeAssistant/issues/16))

 ## Configuration
-* Enter the URL of your Home Assistant Installation
+* Enter the Host URL of your Rest API server
-* Go to your Home Assistant profile
-* At the bottom, go to *Long-Lived Access Tokens*
-* Click *Create Token*, give the token a name (suggestion: OctoPrint PSUControl) and click *OK*
-* Copy the token and paste it into the *Access token* field in the plugin settings
-* At *Entity ID* enter the ID of the Home Assistant entity you want to control (for example: *switch.my_smart_outlet*)
-* If your HA installation is running HTTPS with a self-signed certificate, uncheck the *Verify certificate* option
+* Enter the API key

 ## Support
 Please check your logs first.
 If they do not explain your issue, open an issue in GitHub.
-Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_homeassistant* to **DEBUG** and include the relevant logs.
+Please set *octoprint.plugins.psucontrol* and *octoprint.plugins.psucontrol_restapi* to **DEBUG** and include the relevant logs.
 Feature requests are welcome as well.

 ## Todo
 - [x] Add descriptions to settings page